 - 5.1 Huntingdonshire has an overall housing figure for the district of 20,100 new homes for the plan period 2011 to 2036.
-The Neighbourhood Plan fully supports the implementation of the Local Plan. - 5.2 Following a request by the Parish Council, HDC have advised that to ensure Great Staughton makes its appropriate contribution to the housing needs of the district, a total of 60 dwellings are needed in the parish for the period between 2011 and 2036. - 5.3 Monitoring data up to 31 March 2023 shows that there has been a total of 25 dwellings completed (net) in the parish between 1 April 2011 and 31 March 2023.
-There are a further 5 homes with planning permission (net) yet to be completed.
+The Neighbourhood Plan fully supports the implementation of the Local Plan. - 5.2 In accordance with paragraph 67 of the National Planning Policy Framework (NPPF), HDC have supplied the Parish Council with an indicative housing requirement figure for the period between 2011 and 2036.
+The indicative housing figure for the parish of Great Staughton is of 60 dwellings. - 5.3 Monitoring data up to 31 March 2022 shows that there has been a total of 12 dwellings completed (net) in the parish between 1 April 2011 and 31 March 2022.
+There are a further 18 homes with planning permission (net) yet to be completed of which 12 are under construction.
 This means that approximately 30 of the 60 homes needed to meet the indicative housing requirement have already been met, leaving 30 homes required for the remaining period up to 2036.